Mike Ford Player Props: Mariners vs. Astros

 Mike Ford At The Plate

-- Ford has two doubles, seven home runs and four walks while batting .264.
+- Ford is batting .253 with two doubles, seven home runs and four walks.

+- Ford has picked up a hit in 39.3% of his 28 games this season, with at least two hits in 17.9% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.